+varying interests and measure how the watch history affects pseudoscientific content recommendation.
 To do so, we create three different Google accounts, each one with a different watch history, while all the other account information is the same to avoid confounding effects caused by profile differences.
 Additionally, we perform experiments on a browser without a Google account to simulate not logged-in users.
 Moreover, we perform experiments using the YouTube Data API (when the API provides the required functionality) to investigate the differences between YouTube as an application and the API.

 User Profile Creation.
-According to Hussein et al. [17], once a user forms a watch history, user profile attributes (i.e., demographics) affect future video recommendations.
+According to [19], once a user forms a watch history, user profile attributes (i.e., demographics) affect future video recommendations.
 Hence, since we are only interested in the watch history, each of the three accounts has the same profile: 30 years old and female.
-To decrease the likelihood of Google automatically detecting our user profiles, we carefully crafted each one assigning them a unique name and surname and performed standard phone verification.
-None of the created profiles were banned or flagged by Google during or after our experiments.
+To decrease the like-lihood of Google automatically detecting our user profiles, we carefully crafted each one assigning them a unique name and surname and performed standard phone verification.
+None of